 Lots of different organisms can cause meningitis.
 The most common ones are bacteria and viruses.
 Bacterial meningitis is less common but usually more serious than viral meningitis.
 Many different types of bacteria, such as Neisseria meningitidis or Streptococcus pneumonia, can cause meningitis.

-How do doctors know that my child has meningitis?
+How do doctors know if I have meningitis?